mycelium-ethereum/pools-client/README.md

 ## Development and Contributions

-Development should branch from development until a staged release into master.
+Development should branch from `develop` until a staged release into `master`.
 When creating a branch use either
 - `update/<BRANCH-NAME-HYPHEN-SEPERATED>`
 - `fix/<BRANCH-NAME-HYPHEN-SEPERATED>`
 - `feature/<BRANCH-NAME-HYPHEN-SEPERATED>`